kengeer/KlickyDock/README.md

 The project includes all required STL files, Klipper configuration files, and macros needed to build and operate KlickyDock.

-Create a folder Klicky_Dock and place KlickyDock.cfg and KlickyDock.conf.
+Create a folder named Klicky_Dock and place KlickyDock.cfg and KlickyDock.conf in the folder.
-Copy the KlickyDock.py to the KlipperScreen/panels folder.
+Copy KlickyDock.py to the KlipperScreen/panels folder.
-Add [include Klicky_Dock/KlickyDock.conf] to KlipperScreen.conf.
+Add [include Klicky_Dock/KlickyDock.conf] to the KlipperScreen.conf.